 O LORD my God, I cried to You for help, and You healed me.Psalm 30:2(NASB)

-In this psalm, however, we hear of David rejoicing in the Lord and extolling His goodness and grace as he sings a song of grateful thanks and praise for restoring him to health and strength - "O LORD my God", he sings joyfully, "I cried to You for help, and You healed me!"
-We do not know what ailed this celebrated king of Israel, but his illness certainly delighted his enemies, for the psalm begins...
-"I will extol You, O LORD, for You have lifted me up, and have not let my enemies rejoice over me."
+However, in this psalm we hear of David rejoicing in the Lord and extolling His goodness and grace as he sings a song of grateful thanks and praise for restoring him to health and strength: "O LORD my God," he sings joyfully, "I cried to You for help, and You healed me!"
+We do not know what ailed this celebrated king of Israel, but his illness certainly delighted his enemies, for the psalm begins: "I will extol You, O LORD, for You have lifted me up, and have not let my enemies rejoice over me."

 It was obvious that some sort of health issue was causing his adversaries to gloat over David's incapacity... and as well as his restored health, this shepherd-king of Israel gave thanks to God, because the uncharitable gloating of David's enemies over his debilitating illness, had been halted.

 Heavenly Father, thank You for the many times You restore health and strength to those who are sick.
-Thank You for the times we have seen those with life-threatening diseases made whole and strengthened by Your goodness and grace.
-We thank You for the doctors; nurses; surgeons and medics You use to bring healing to sick souls and for the amazing medications and healing supplements that so often bring restoration to a sick body or diseased mind.
-May we never forget to bring our needs and petitions to You in prayer FIRST, and may we never forget to give You the praise and glory due, when health has been restored - for YOU are the only life-Giver and You provide all the life-giving curatives for every ill.
-Thank You that our times are in Your hands and may we always remember to sing praise to Your holy name, and not remain silent O Lord our God, - but give thanks to You forever and ever, in Jesus' name we pray, AMEN
+Thank You for the times I have seen those with life-threatening diseases made whole and strengthened by Your goodness and grace.
+Thank You for the doctors, nurses, surgeons, and medics You use to bring healing to sick souls, and for the amazing medications and healing supplements that so often bring restoration to a sick body or diseased mind.
+May I never forget to bring my needs and petitions to You in prayer first, and may I never forget to give You the praise and glory due when health has been restored, for You are the only life-Giver and You provide all the life-giving curatives for every ill.
+Thank You that my times are in Your hands, and help me to trust You even when physical healing does not come.
+May I always remember to sing praise to Your holy name and not remain silent, but give thanks to You forever and ever.
+In Jesus' name, AMEN.